Facilities Manual

 4.1.7 Example Process for Managing Requests to Convert Facilities

 Outside of new construction and major remodels, an individual may request to change an existing gender-specific facility to GIRR, or request that a GIRR be provided within a specific University building.
 The following process provides an example for how a campus might respond to these requests.
-Each request should be documented at each step in the process.
+Each campus should develop a process that meets the needs of their campus, while ensuring all key stakeholders (CBO, LGBTQ Director, Building Managers etc.) are involved.
+Each request should be documented at each step in the established process.

-1. The individual submits a request to the Campus Building Official (CBO) and the campus LGBTQ Director for action.
+- The individual submits a request to the Campus Building Official (CBO) and notifies the campus LGBTQ Director for review.

-2. The CBO and the LGBTQ Director contact the Building Manager where the conversion has been requested to seek input on the specific facility that was identified or to identify a facility to consider for conversion.
+- The CBO contacts the Building Manager where the conversion has been requested to seek input on the specific facility that was identified or to identify a facility to consider for conversion.

-3. If the CBO determines the request is in the best interest of the campus, CBO shall forward the request to the appropriate on-campus department to finalize the design and obtain a building permit, prior to construction.
+- If the CBO determines the request is feasible, CBO shall forward the request to the appropriate on-campus department to finalize the design and obtain a building permit, prior to construction.

-8. Education may be needed at various points throughout this process, so the campus LGBTQ Director should be consulted to educate University students, faculty, and staff on the purpose of the identified conversion and the importance of gender inclusive facilities.
+- Education may be needed at various points throughout this process, so the campus LGBTQ Director or other designee should be consulted to educate University students, faculty, and staff on the purpose and the importance of gender inclusive facilities.

 4.1.8 References